Laid-backLitFest

 • Most physical Lit Fests have sponsors and, therefore, are able to subsidise the participant fees.
 The Laidback Lit Fest has no sponsor, and so we charge a nominal amount of INR 500 from our participants to make this Lit Fest possible.

-• The funds collected through the small fee we charge go into organising the list fest.
+• The funds collected through the small fee we charge go into organising the Lit Fest.
 Any leftover amount goes to support aspiring authors by way of the residencies and subsidised events that HWR offers.

 • That is probably because it is not readily available now.
 Hopefully, the author in question turns up at an event / physical list fest, and you have it signed there.